MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/studio-versions.md

 ## Change Power Apps Studio version

-1. If you're instructed to change the version of your current Power Apps Studio session, select [Edit](#check-power-apps-studio-version-when-an-app-is-open) or [Change authoring version](#check-power-apps-studio-version-when-an-app-isnt-open), depending on whether or not you already have an app open in Power Apps Studio.
+1. If you're instructed to change the version of your current Power Apps Studio session, select [Edit](#check-power-apps-studio-version-when-an-app-is-open) or [Change authoring version](#check-power-apps-studio-version-when-an-app-isnt-open), depending on whether you already have an app open in Power Apps Studio, or not.

 1. From the list of available authoring versions, choose the version you want, and then select **Reload + apply version**.